Boron Deficiency in Oil Palm

-Boron is the most often deficient micronutrient in oil palm cultivation.
+Boron is the most common nutrient deficiency in oil palms.
 Boron’s primary role in oil palm is to act as a key component in several vital processes such as cell division, root development, cell wall formation, sugar transport, and calcium uptake.

 Adequate boron is necessary for: